 - ONLINE VIA Zoom: Please see the Quercus website for the course to find out how to attend the Zoom lectures which will be offered on the days and times specified above.
 We will try to make these lectures as interactive as possible.
-For instance, you can ask questions during lecture either by raising your hand/turning on your microphone or by using the chat function. - Learn Anywhere Guide for Students https://library.utm.utoronto.ca/students/quercus/learn-anywhere - University of Toronto tech requirements for online learning
+For instance, you can ask questions during a lecture using chat function. - Learn Anywhere Guide for Students https://library.utm.utoronto.ca/students/quercus/learn-anywhere - University of Toronto tech requirements for online learning